UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add_onsMatlab.rst

 - OK it is not there
 - click Add
    - Download and Add to path
-- Type email address conneted to your MathWorks account
+- Type email address connected to your MathWorks account
 - Installation starts
 It will end up in: